fylgja/site/src/components/stretched-link.md

 ## How to use

-To use the stretched-link make sure you component is relative positioned.
-Like a the `@fylgja/card`.
+To use the stretched-link make sure you component is relative positioned, like a the `@fylgja/card`.

-This sample is made with the card component with a nested link and to make the card completely clickable.
+This sample is made with the card component with a nested link and to make the card completely clickable,

-We also added the stretched-link on the nested link.
+we also added the stretched-link on the nested link.

 ```html
 <div class="card">